securitybunker/databunker.org/content/use-case/secure-session-storage/text.md

   caption: 'Image'
   focal_point: Right
 ---

-When creating web applications you need to save data in a **session object**.
-This data can include user email address, user permissions, error messages.

-Some of the information stored in the **session** is considered personal data or Personal Identifiable Information (**PII**) / Personal Health Information (**PHI**).
+As web developers, ensuring the security of data in session storage is crucial.
+A session object contains critical information, such as user email addresses, permissions, and error messages.
+Protecting this data is especially crucial when dealing with personal information like Personal Identifiable Information (PII) / Personal Health Information (PHI).

-Europeans (and the European Union in particular) care a lot about online privacy and data protection.
-International companies marketing to European customers must be GDPR compliant, **regardless of where in the world that business is located**.

-In this article, we’ll take an in-depth look at GDPR and how it could affect user-session information storage.

-Then I will discuss an open-source product I am developing called **Databunker** and how it can help. **Databunker** is a Swiss army knife tool for storing personal records or PII.
-Secure Session Storage will be done with Databunker.
+In today's digital landscape, the European Union's emphasis on online privacy and data protection through the General Data Protection Regulation (GDPR) affects businesses worldwide.
+If your company serves European customers, **GDPR compliance is non-negotiable, irrespective of your location**.

+This article delves deep into the world of GDPR and its implications for the storage of user-session information.
+We'll explore the key considerations that developers must bear in mind to ensure secure session storage while meeting GDPR requirements.

+To achieve this goal, we introduce **Databunker**—an open-source Swiss army knife tool designed to securely store personal records and PII.
+We will explore how Databunker can seamlessly align with GDPR guidelines, ensuring your web application's session storage remains both efficient and compliant.

 ## What is a session?
 A session can be defined as a server-side storage of information that is desired to persist throughout the user's interaction with the web site or web application.